Tomlord1122/system-programming-practice/README.md

-System programming and dive into linux kernel.
+Practice system programming and dive into linux kernel.